cloudmesh-community/book/chapters/class/516/week2-center.md

 Please also note that if you have Windows Home 10 on your system, you need to upgrade it to Pro or EDU.
 Make sure to configure it as 64 bit.

-It is in your responsibility to have proper equipment.
+It is in your responsibility to have the proper equipment.

-Analogy: when you play Tennis you get yourself a tennis racket and you do not show up with a pingpong paddle to play it.
+Analogy: When you play tennis, you get yourself a tennis racket, and you do not show up with a pingpong paddle to play it.

 Do Assignments: